codygreen/llm_api_server/README.md

 This objective extends upon previous goals by having participants engage in AI inference tasks, learning how to effectively process real-time data through the API to generate predictions.
 This comprehensive approach will empower attendees to implement, secure, and operate AI-driven applications efficiently in a controlled environment.

 [lab guide](./objective6/README.md)

+>_**Note:**_ generative AI was used to help enhance the content of this lab guide.
+While all information in this guide has been factually validated, I cannot guarantee the authenticity of each statement and do not declare all text as my original work.
+Content sources have been provided when know and/or appropriate.